'Who poisoned Navalny?', nervous EU asks Russia

 The Kremlin kept quiet.

-But Navalny had tested negative for the nerve agent, a so called "cholinesterase inhibitor", in a Russian hospital, Russian health officials said.
+But Navalny had tested negative for the nerve agent, a so called "cholinesterase inhibitor", in a Russian hospital prior to leaving the country, Russian health officials said.

-And Germany might have poisoned Navalny on the flight to Berlin in a false-flag operation, Igor Molchanov, a Russian health ministry expert, also said.
+And Germany might have poisoned him on the flight to Berlin in a false-flag operation, Igor Molchanov, a Russian health ministry specialist, added.

-For some security experts, the fact Russia keeps getting caught red-handed in assassination attempts in Europe is a sign of its intelligence failures.
+For some security experts, the fact Russia keeps getting caught red-handed in assassination attempts is a sign of its intelligence cackhandedness.

-But for others, it is a deliberate tactic to intimidate European leaders, exiled Kremlin foes, and the wider general public.
+But for others, it is a deliberate tactic, designed to intimidate Kremlin foes, Western governments, and the wider general public.

-And Russia trolled the airwaves, also on Monday, when its security services bragged in Russian tabloid, the Moskovsky Komsomolets, that they had been following Navalny when he suddenly fell unconscious.
+And Russia trolled the airwaves, also on Monday, when its security services bragged in a Russian tabloid, the Moskovsky Komsomolets, that they had been following Navalny before he suddenly fell unconscious.

-The latest Russian poisoning coincided with huge pro-democracy protests in Putin's neighbour, Belarus, prompting speculation that Navalny might have been targeted to stymie similar activism in Russia.
+The assassination attempt coincided with huge pro-democracy protests in Putin's neighbour, Belarus, prompting speculation that Navalny might have been targeted to stymie activism in Russia.

-The international scale of events will come into focus on Tuesday, when the US deputy secretary of state, Stephen Biegun, holds talks on Belarus in Moscow.
+The international scale of events will come into view on Tuesday, when the US deputy secretary of state, Stephen Biegun, holds talks on Belarus in Moscow.

-Targeted US sanctions on Russia over Navalny could also be discussed.
+Targeted US sanctions on Russia over Navalny could also be on the agenda.

 "If Navalny had been poisoned, this is very significant for the United States," Biegun said on the eve of his trip.

-But whatever the geopolitics or subversions of the Navalny attack, it is the 44-year old activist who is paying a personal cost.
+But whatever the geopolitics of the poisoning, it is the 44-year old activist who is paying a personal cost.

-"It looks funny, but it hurts like hell," Navalny said, in 2017, after he had had green dye sprayed in his face.
+"It looks funny, but it hurts like hell," Navalny said, in 2017, after an attacker sprayed green dye in his face.

 "It's scary to not be able to breathe," Vladimir Kara-Murza, a Kremlin critic who was also poisoned, wrote recently in US newspaper The Washington Times, speaking of his own experience.

 "That was the first thing I felt, both times the poisoning symptoms began to set in ...
-My chest was expanding, all the normal physical motions were there - but it felt as if I were suffocating.
+My chest was expanding, all the normal physical motions were there, but it felt as if I was suffocating.
 The other symptoms - racing heartbeat, excessive perspiration, violent vomiting, loss of consciousness - came later," Kara-Murza said.

 "Apart from its sadism ... this method gives the authorities plausible deniability," he said.

-"Navalny will survive the poison attack, but be incapacitated for months," Jaka Bizilj, the head the German charity, Cinema for Peace Foundation, also said on Monday.
+"Navalny will survive the poison attack, but he will be incapacitated for months," Jaka Bizilj, the head of the German NGO, Cinema for Peace, which extracted Navalny from Russia also said on Monday.